The Top 30 Most Valuable Football Cards Of All Time

 It's the last card in the beautiful 1952 Bowman Large set and one of the most notable short prints in the hobby.

-PSA has only graded 130 Lansford cards, where on average, star players have numbers closer to the 200 range.
+PSA has only graded 130 Lansford cards, while star players’ numbers are closer to the 200 range on average.

-Plus, it's the last card in the set, meaning tough conditions are likely given the position on the sheet and the tendency for hold cards together with rubber bands.
+Plus, it’s the last card in the set, meaning tough conditions are likely given the position on the sheet and the tendency to hold cards together with rubber bands.

 1957 Topps- Bart Starr (RC)